microsoft/qsharp-compiler/src/QsFmt/SPECIFICATION.md

 If an unhandled exception is thrown by the tool, that will be surfaced to the user and is a bug with the tool that should be filed and addressed.

 Parsing errors may occur if the formatter is given text that is not proper Q# code.
 In this case ANTLR gives the appropriate error message.
+(Parsing errors prevent the file from being processed.)
 Errors should not occur during a formatting transformation.
 All formatting transformations should never encounter the syntax that they are expected to change but are unable to change.
 Errors may occur during an updating transformation of the concrete syntax tree if an updating transformation encounters an issue, such as syntax that it would be expected to update, but can't for some reason.
+(Transformation 'errors' should be warnings and the rest of the file should still get processed.)

 Errors of all kinds should be collected and reported to the user through stderr after all transformations are finished.

+(Explicitly state that exceptions will prevent any output on the file being processed.
+The tool will try to recover from the exception to process other input files.)
+(The tool should be idempotent.)